 How to turn Peace at Last into a multi-sensory story

-A toy aeroplane like Baby Bear’s would be great to include and if you use one with wheels you could run it up and down the arm of the person you are reading the story to as well as ‘flying’ it around.
+A toy aeroplane like Baby Bear’s would be great to include and if you use one with wheels you could run it up and down the arm of the person you are sharing the story with as well as ‘flying’ it around.

 For the ticking clock a ‘football rattle’ works really well if you turn it very slowly.
 The dripping tap can be a drum beaten rhythmically with just one finger.
 And then you need to hum like a fridge!

 The page where Mr Bear tries to get to sleep in the car is the high point of the story.
 It is great if the sensory experiences reflect this.
 So, if possible, have LOTS of birds tweeting all at once.
-And try adding in a large yellow silk scarf for the sunshine.
+(You could also add a recording of birdsong.)
+Try adding in a large yellow silk scarf for the sunshine.
 This can be wafted around and even over the child you are reading to.

 The ‘Brrrring’ of the alarm clock needs to be annoying!
 You could try using a real old-fashioned alarm clock.
 Or if the person you are reading to tends to startle easily you could use buzzers or a switch and allow the child to be in charge of the noise!